maybenotconnor/maybenotconnor-hugo-webpage/content/jan-the-forester/index.md

 This trip was the last for Jan.
 I began searching for a new car once we returned, and settled on a Volkswagen Tiguan.
 ![A 2007 Subaru Forester](44.jpg)
 On December 30th, 2023, I sold Jan for $2,000.
 In the last few months of ownership, an exhaust leak and a steering misalignment developed.
 And with the new VW, I ran out of space to store it.
 She was at 180,000 miles.

 It was sad to see her go.
 I loved that car, and the memories made in it will remain with me forever.

-{{< video src="JanSplash" >}}
+{{< video src="JanSplash.webm" >}}
-{{< video src="JanHill" >}}
+{{< video src="JanHill.webm" >}}